Active Topology Inference using Network Coding: Inferring Trees

 \subsubsection{Lossless Binary Tree}

 Let us first consider the simplest case: an undirected binary tree without packet loss.
 The following example illustrates the main idea. \begin{example} Consider the tree shown in Fig.~\ref{fig-binaryExample}, with 7 leaves (1,2, ...7) and 5 intermediate nodes (A,B,C,D,E).
-Assume that nodes $1$ and $7$ act as sources $S_1$ and $S_2$ and send probes $x_1=[1,0] $ and $x_2=[0,1]$, respectively.
-The rest of the leaves act as receivers.
+Assume that nodes $1,7$ act as sources $S_1,S_2$ and send probes $x_1=[1,0],x_2=[0,1]$, respectively.
+All other leaves act as receivers.
 Intermediate node $A$ receives $x_1$ and forwards it to leaf $2$ and to node $C$.
-Similarly, intermediate node $D$ receives $x_2$ and forwards it to node $E$ (which in turn forwards it to leaves $5,6$) and to node $C$.

-Probes $x_1$ and $x_2$ arrive at node $C$.
-Node $C$ adds them, creates the packet $x_3=x_1\oplus x_2=[1,1]$, and forwards $x_3$ to node $B$, which in turn forwards it to leaves $3,4$.\footnote{We have chosen the directionality of the edges depending on which source reaches the intermediate node first.
+Similarly, node $D$ receives $x_2$ and forwards it to node $E$ (which in turn forwards it to leaves $5,6$) and to node $C$.
+Probe packets $x_1$ and $x_2$ arrive at node $C$, which adds them, creates the packet $x_3=x_1\oplus x_2=[1,1]$, and forwards $x_3$ to node $B$, which in turn forwards it to leaves $3,4$.\footnote{We have chosen the directionality of the edges depending on which source reaches the intermediate node first.
 In this example, we assume that all links have the same delay.
 For different delays, $x_1,x_2$ could meet at different nodes, but the algorithm will still work, as discussed after Lemma \ref{thm-Thm1}.}

 At the end, leaf $2$ receives $x_1$, leaves $5,6$ receive $x_2$ and leaves $3,4$ receive $x_3=x_1\oplus x_2$.
-Thus the leaves of the tree can be partitioned into three sets: $\mathcal{L}_1$ containing $S_1$ and the leaves that received $x_1$, \ie $\mathcal{L}_1=\{1,2\}$; $\mathcal{L}_2=\{5,6,7\}$ containing $S_2$ and the leaves that received $x_2$; and $\mathcal{L}_3=\{3,4\}$ containing the leaves that received $x_1\oplus x_2$.
-From this information observed at the edge of the network, we can deduce that the binary tree has the structure depicted in Fig.~\ref{fig-binaryExample2}: three components, each seeing a different probe ($x_1, x_2, x_1\oplus x_2$) flowing through it, and connected through 3 links to the middle node $C$.
+Thus, the leaves of the tree can be partitioned into three sets: $\mathcal{L}_1$ containing $S_1$ and the leaves that received $x_1$, \ie $\mathcal{L}_1=\{1,2\}$; $\mathcal{L}_2=\{5,6,7\}$ containing $S_2$ and the leaves that received $x_2$; and $\mathcal{L}_3=\{3,4\}$ containing the leaves that received $x_1\oplus x_2$.
+From this information observed at the edge of the network, we can deduce that the binary tree has the structure depicted in Fig.~\ref{fig-binaryExample2}: three components, each seeing a different probe ($x_1, x_2, x_1\oplus x_2$) flowing through it, and connected through three links to the middle node $C$.
 This concludes the first experiment/iteration.